miczho/self-notes/topics/algo.md

 <a id="03"></a>
 # Segment Tree

-What is it? _It's a tree of segments dumbasssss._
+What is it? _It's a tree of segments dumbasssss_

-Great for range queries.
+Great for range queries

 Say this is your array: `[3, 1, 2, 5, 6, 8, 3, 2]`